-Partnership income
+Partnership income in the Falkland Islands

 You need to prepare and submit your business accounts (Profit & Loss account and Balance Sheet) that cover the period to be reported by the tax return.
 The accounts will normally be for a period of 12 months ending on 31 December.
 In a continuing business the accounts should follow on from the previous accounts.
+If you started the business or commenced activity in the Falkland Islands in 2021 you should draw up your accounts from that date to 31 December 2021 or the date the business or activity in the Falkland Islands ceased in 2021, whichever is earlier.